Soulsister

-Soulsister is a Belgian music band consisting of Jan Leyers and Paul Michiels that initially existed from 1986 to 1995 and, after a split, reunited in 2007.
+Soulsister is a Belgian music band consisting of Jan Leyers and main vocalist Paul Michiels that initially existed from 1986 to 1995 and, after a split, reunited in 2007.
 Soulsister is often designated as SoulSister, the Soul Sisters or Leyers, Michiels and SoulSister.

 Leyers had previous experience in the rock group Beri-Beri, while Michiels had experience in the British rock group Octopus and as a solo artist.

 History

 The group formed in 1985 after Leyers and Michiels met each other in Michiels' hometown of Heist-op-den-Berg (Leyers, for his part, is a native of Wilrijk).
 They debuted that year under the name the Soul Sisters with a single titled "You Get to Me".
 Later on, they also released the singles "Talk About It" and "Like a Mountain".
 They had a huge hit with 1989's "The Way to Your Heart", a Motown-sounding song that reached the 41st position of the Billboard Hot 100 in the United States while also achieving success in Belgium, the Netherlands, and Germany.
 In 1988, the group changed its name to SoulSister and their first official album, It Takes Two, was released, with Michiels on keyboards and Leyers on the guitar, with various musicians on back-up.
 EMI signed the deal and published the album.

 In 1990, the band underwent another change in name, this time to Leyers, Michiels and SoulSister.
 Later that same year, they released Heat, which included the hit singles "Through Before We Started", "Sweet Dreamer" and "Well Well Well".
 Some of the songs on the album allowed Leyers, who was admittedly more into rock than soul, show off his skills on the electric guitar.

 The group started a triple run in 1992.
 That year, they released the album Simple Rule, which included a hit title track, as well as "Broken" and "Ain't That Simple".
 The following year, the group released a live album, Live Savings.
 In the meantime, Leyers was asked to co-write "That's As Close as I Get To...", a song sung by American country singer Aaron Tippin.